-• Submission A: Sunday, April 19 at 23.59.
-At this point you must submit parts 1, i.e. a working compiler that can parse and typecheck all programs in the base language and statically receject illegal program

-- Submission B: Sunday, May 10 at 23.59.
-Part 2, i.e. a complete compiler that can compile and run all programs in the base language. - Submission C: Sunday, May 24 at 23.59.
-Part 3.
-At least one extension to the base language is required to pass the course.
+- Submission A: At this point you must submit the first part, i.e., a working compiler that can parse and typecheck all programs in the base language and statically receject illegal programs.
+Deadline: 24 April, 2016. - Submission B: The second part of the project is a complete compiler that can compile and run all programs in the base language.
+Deadline: May 15, 2016. - Submission C: The third and last part consist of at least one extension to the base language, which is required to pass the course.
 More extensions can be implemented to get a higher grade.
 More information below.
+Deadline: 29 May, 2016.

-In addition to these two submissions, examination includes a brief oral exam after submission C. Exact dates will be posted on the course home page.
+In addition to these three submissions, examination includes a brief oral exam after submission C. The dates are posted on the course home page as well.